dullroar/ten-steps-to-linux-survival/README.md

 How Do You Google, `man`?
 -------------------------

-You can often search the internet for \*IX documentation, and the `man` pages have long been online.
+You can often search the internet for "UNIX" documentation, and the `man` pages have long been online.
 A site I like (and link to a lot here) is <http://linux.die.net/man/>.
 Often, though, you can just google ["man ls"](https://www.google.com/#q=man+ls) and the top hits will be what you want.

 ***However***, there are times you need to be careful.
 Googling for either `man touch` or `man tail`, for example, will probably not give you the results you seek and may set off filters at work, so be careful out there and remember to bookmark a couple of actual `man` page sites so that you can go there directly and look up a command.